cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

     Division of entire data set into training set and testing set.Training set will be fed to the model in training and test set will be used to test the model after training.AutoAI  will train the model with given data by splitting .But we are dividing the data to test the trained model manually with our hands.For this we need separate data.So,we are splitting the data before giving it to AutoAI.

 4.Setting up IBM Cloud Environment:-
-Description:As we are using the AutoAI model,we need to set up the required environment in IBM Cloud to use AutoAI.This will be another big task for our project.This includes creation of all necessary services with proper care to develop the AutoAI.

 4.1 Creating IBM Cloud account:
     Creation of IBM Cloud account will be done in this activity.Lite account is sufficient to develop this model.The necessary steps for creating the IBM Cloud account are clearly mentioned in the documentation.Follow the reference links to know about the